Remove contradictory underscore usage from 'Best Practices for Naming Elements in Tulip' article

 Triggers

-It is not recommended to use the default “unnamed trigger” name.
+Do not use the default "unnamed trigger" name.
 Instead, the name of a trigger should describe its functionality in a few words.